 Retailers and distributors require UPC Codes.
 Furthermore, inventory tracking and point-of-sale software use UPCs because they are a unique universal identifier of a product.
 Pretty much any product you’ve purchased from a major retailer had one of these codes on it at some point.

 The difference between a SKU and a UPC

 When looking at the difference of SKU vs UPC, remember:

-- SKU codes are assigned internally, and are used for internal tracking purposes only vs UPC codes, which are assigned externally by a nonprofit, and are used for external tracking by retailers and distrubutors at the point-of-sale.
+- SKU codes are assigned internally and are used for internal tracking purposes only.
+UPC codes, which are assigned externally by a nonprofit, are used for external tracking by retailers and distributors at the point-of-sale.

-- There is no standardized practice for creating SKUs, while the practice of creating UPCs is standardized.
+- Creating SKUs does not have a standardized practice.
+But, the practice of creating UPCs is standardized.

-- The same product from a different seller will likely have a different SKU vs UPC codes, which will have the same code regardless of the seller.
+- The same product from a different seller will likely have a different SKU.
+UPC codes will have the same code regardless of the seller.

-- SKU codes can be alpha-numeric vs UPCs, which are only numeric.
+- SKU codes can be alpha-numeric.
+UPCs are only numeric.

-- SKU codes may be interpretted by humans, while UPC codes cannot.
+- SKU codes may be interpreted by humans, while UPC codes cannot.